rowtype-yoga/purs-eval/README.md

 # purs-eval
-A simple PureScript expression evaluation tool
+A simple PureScript expression evaluation tool.
+It uses [try.purescript.org](https://try.purescript.org) as a compilation backend; for this reason, it currently does not support embedding local files or modules.

 ## Usage